angular/angular/aio/content/guide/migration-solution-style-tsconfig.md

 ## What does this migration do?

-This migration adds support for TypeScript's new "solution-style" tsconfig support.
+This migration adds support to existing projects for TypeScript's new ["solution-style" tsconfig feature](https://devblogs.microsoft.com/typescript/announcing-typescript-3-9/#solution-style-tsconfig).

 Support is added by making two changes:
 1. Renaming the workspace-level `tsconfig.json` to `tsconfig.base.json`.
-All project tsconfigs will extend from this base which contains the common options used throughout the workspace.
+All project TypeScript configuration files will extend from this base which contains the common options used throughout the workspace.

 2. Adding the solution `tsconfig.json` file at the root of the workspace.
-This `tsconfig.json` file will only contain references to project-level tsconfigs and is only used by editors/IDEs.
+This `tsconfig.json` file will only contain references to project-level TypeScript configuration files and is only used by editors/IDEs.

 As an example, the solution `tsconfig.json` for a new project is as follows:
 ```json